What Are the Symptoms of Arthritis in Cats

 Genetics – Occasionally a cat could be born with an increased risk of arthritis.
 Some breeds are more prone to it than others.
 Breeds that may struggle with more are Scottish Folds, Maine Coons, Siamese and Persian cats.

-Whilst arthritis can occur in any part of your cat’s body, it tends to be most common in their hind legs.
-This can cause them to limp, or lean on the other leg as they walk, resulting in them spending more time sleeping or resting.
+Whilst arthritis in cats can occur in any part of their body, it tends to be most common in their hind legs.
+This can cause them to limp or lean on the other leg as they walk, resulting in them spending more time sleeping or resting.

 If you are worried your cat is in a lot of pain, or is struggling to get around, contact your vet as they can help with a treatment plan for them.

 If you are wanting to check whether your cat is suffering from arthritis, you can contact your local vet for diagnosis.
 They will look out for any signs of visible joint deformity, joint pain, reduced range of motion in the joint, and look out for any excess fluid.
 They may also take x-rays.